bburns/LanguageModels/doc/report/Report.md

 To clean the files, headers and footers with Project Gutenberg and license information are removed via regular expression searches for the delimiter strings.
 Some texts contain titlepages and tables of contents also, which are removed similarly where possible.
-All non-ASCII characters are removed, as they caused problems for NLTK in Python 2.7.

 Once the files are cleaned, they are merged into a single file, which is then split into the training, validation, and test files.
-This is done by parsing the text into sentences, and apportioning them to the different files based on the desired proportions (e.g. 80% training, 10% validation, 10% testing).
+This is done by parsing the text into paragraphs, and apportioning them to the different files based on the desired proportions (e.g. for Gutenbergs, 95% training, 2.5% validation, 2.5% testing).

 ### Implementation